Sydney Herring: First World War

 On 3 January 1916, Herring arrived in Alexandria with the 13th Battalion following the evacuation of Anzac.
 On 21 February 1916, the battalion was split, half going to form the new 45th Infantry Battalion.
 Herring took command of the new battalion, while Durrant resumed command of the old.
 Unfortunately, the new battalions soon had to absorb large numbers of men unwanted by the old battalions and left behind when they moved to France.
 On 12 March 1916, he became a temporary lieutenant colonel.
 He was promoted to the rank on 24 June 1916.

-The 45th Battalion departed Alexandria on 2 June 1916, arriving at Marseilles on 8 June.
+The 45th Battalion departed Alexandria on 2 June 1916, arriving at Marseille on 8 June.
 In August, the battalion was committed to the fighting at Pozières, losing 448 men on its first tour.
 For his leadership at Pozières, Herring was mentioned in dispatches and awarded the Distinguished Service Order (DSO).
 At Messines in June 1917, the battalion lost 568 men in pillbox fighting on the Oosttaverne Line.
 Herring, who had ordered repeated attacks on pillboxes that his men could not capture, was again mentioned in dispatches.
 On 24 September 1917 he became a brevet major in the AMF.

 On 7 October 1917, Herring took over command of No. 4 Training Group in England.
 This group was responsible for training the brigade's reinforcements.
 The group was abolished on 8 November 1917, and Herring assumed responsibility for the 3rd Training Battalion.
 On 7 May 1918, he returned to France where he resumed command of the 45th Battalion.
 On 26 June 1918 he became commander of the 13th Infantry Brigade and was promoted to colonel and temporary brigadier general on 30 June 1918.
 The brigade played an important part in the final campaign under his leadership.
 He was mentioned in despatches for the fourth time and made a Companion of the Order of St Michael and St George (CMG) on 3 June 1919.

 Post-war

 Herring resumed his career as real estate agent, and ran unsuccessfully for a seat in the New South Wales Legislative Assembly as a Nationalist candidate at the 1920 election for Ryde.
 He was one of three candidates for the Nationalist nomination for a casual vacancy for the Senate in 1924, however the Nationalist Party decided not to nominate a candidate.

 He was placed on the retired list in 1946 with the honorary rank of brigadier.
 For many years he led the 4th Division in Sydney's Anzac Day parades.
-He died on 27 May 1951 and was cremated with full military honours.
+He died at the age of 69 on 27 May 1951 and was cremated with full military honours.

 and for the Senate as a Nationalist in 1924.